 Wisconsin Supreme Court Clarifies Substantial Fault Standard for Unemployment Benefits

-Since the state amended its unemployment law in 2013, there has been a three-step analysis to use when determining whether a terminated employee is eligible for unemployment benefits.
-First, determine if the employee committed misconduct under any of the enumerated bases of misconduct specified in the law (i.e., violation of a known substance abuse policy, theft, harassment, or violence, among others).
-Second, determine if the employee violated the general standard for misconduct—one or more actions or conduct evincing willful or wanton disregard of the employer’s interests.
-Finally, determine if the employee engaged in conduct that qualifies as substantial fault.
+Since the legislature amended the unemployment law in 2013, there has been a three-step analysis used to determine whether a terminated employee is eligible for unemployment benefits.
+First, the agency or court determines if the employee committed “misconduct” under any of the enumerated bases of specified in the amended statute (e.g., theft, harassment, violence, or violation of a known substance abuse policy).
+If the agency or court concludes the employee actions do not meet the new statutory standard, it assesses whether those actions meet the general standard for “misconduct” defined as “one or more actions or conduct evincing willful or wanton disregard of the employer’s interests.”
+Finally, if the conduct does not meet this standard, the court or agency will review whether the employee engaged in conduct that qualifies as “substantial fault.”

 “Substantial fault” includes those acts or omissions of an employee over which the employee exercised reasonable control and which violate reasonable requirements of the employee’s employer but does not include any of the following:

-- One or more minor infractions of rules unless an infraction is repeated after the employer warns the employee about the infraction.
+1. One or more minor infractions of rules unless an infraction is repeated after the employer warns the employee about the infraction;

-- One or more inadvertent errors made by the employee.
+2. One or more inadvertent errors made by the employee; or

 The Court explained that Wisconsin has a strong public policy in favor of compensating the unemployed.
-The burden is on the employer to show that the employee was terminated due to substantial fault.
-When determining if an employee is disqualified from benefits due to substantial fault, it is necessary to individually examine each of the three enumerated exceptions to substantial fault provided in the statute.
+The burden is on the employer to show that the employee was terminated due to “substantial fault.”
+When determining whether an employee is disqualified from benefits due to “substantial fault,” the agency or court must individually examine each of the three statutory exceptions.

-However, the Court concluded, as a matter of law, that eight accidental or careless errors were “inadvertent errors” when they were made over the course of 80,000 cash-handling transactions during a 21-month period.
-The Court left open whether there was a point at which a number of errors that seem inadvertent in isolation cease to be inadvertent when viewed in their totality.
-The length of time between the errors supported the Court’s conclusion—Operton went months without making a cash-handling error.
+In reviewing the facts in Operton, the Court concluded that eight accidental or careless errors were “inadvertent errors” when they were made over the course of 80,000 cash-handling transactions during a 21-month period.
+The Court did not provide an answer to when the number of employee errors that seem inadvertent in isolation cease to be inadvertent when viewed in their totality.
+In this case, the length of time between the errors was significant to the Court.
+Operton went months without making a cash-handling error.
 Additionally, Operton violated a slightly different cash-handling rule each time she made a mistake.
-The Court concluded that this was precisely the type of conduct that the legislature intended to exempt from the definition of substantial fault.
+The Court concluded that her errors were precisely the type of conduct that the legislature intended to exempt from the definition of “substantial fault.”

-One of the questions that the Supreme Court considered in its decision was the level of deference the Court owed to the Labor and Industry Review Commission (LIRC) (the state agency that hears appeals of unemployment and discrimination determinations made by the Department of Workforce Development (DWD), as well as appeals of worker’s compensation determinations).
-Three justices, in a concurring opinion, expressed a willingness to overhaul dramatically Wisconsin courts’ approach to agency deference.
+One of the questions that the Court considered in its decision was the level of deference courts give to decisions of the Labor and Industry Review Commission (“LIRC”) (the state agency that hears appeals of unemployment and discrimination determinations made by the Department of Workforce Development).
+Depending on the nature of the issue decided by the agency, courts have given varied degrees of deference to state agency decisions.
+Three justices, in a concurring opinion, expressed a willingness to overhaul dramatically the Wisconsin courts’ approach to agency deference.
 This would have wide-reaching consequences in a number of areas of the law, including employment law.
-However, the lead opinion in this case sidestepped the issue of deference, reserving that question for another day.
-The lead opinion explained that regardless of the level of deference afforded to LIRC’s decision in this case, the outcome would be the same.
-Nevertheless, the Court might reconsider the issue of deference if one more justice agrees to take up the issue in a future case.
+However, because the majority opinion concluded that regardless of the level of deference afforded to LIRC’s decision in this case the outcome would be the same, the deference issue was not directly addressed by the Court.
+Nevertheless, the concurring opinion suggests that the Court might consider this issue in a future case.